 What You Should Expect From Mac Personal Finance Software

-Although companion apps aren't yet available for all programs, the best mac personal finance programs have them and they integrate with the software to enable you to see a real-time overview of your accounts, track your budget and add cash transactions.
+The best Mac personal finance programs have mobile apps that integrate with the software and give you a real-time overview of your accounts, track your budget and add cash transactions.
 Some also give you the ability to create alerts that notify you when your accounts are active.
-For example, you might decide that you want an alert when you make an automatic payment, receive a deposit into an account, or when you're reaching a spending limit that you've set in your budget.
-These apps connect to the software in a variety of ways, either through drop box, manually syncing, or through an online account.
-A few of these personal finance software providers charge an additional cost to use the app.
-Buxfer and Mvelopes in particular stood out with the apps that they offer.
+For example, you might decide that you want an alert when you make an automatic payment, receive a deposit into an account, or when you've reached a spending limit you've set in your budget.

-Every Mac personal finance software that we reviewed featured some kind of reporting capability.
-This varied from simply keeping track of your net worth and spending to more robust reporting that keeps track of your investing.
+Every Mac personal finance software we reviewed featured some kind of reporting capability.
+This varied from simply tracking your net worth and spending to more robust reporting that keeps track of your investments.
 The best software also allows you to create tax reports and export them to a tax program.

-What Else Is Important to Consider When Selecting Mac Personal Finance Software?
+What Else Is Important When Selecting Mac Personal Finance Software?

-As you determine which Mac personal finance software best meets your money management needs, some additional capabilities to consider are whether the software can connect to all of your financial accounts, and how easy the software makes it to create a monthly budget and track your transactions.
+As you determine which Mac personal finance software best meets your money-management needs, some additional capabilities to consider are whether the software connects to all of your financial accounts, and how easy the software makes it to create a monthly budget and track your transactions.